 (Not having a real-time dashboard of costs)

 The less you know, the more you pay in overall pharmacy costs.
 The last factor that significantly impacts pharmacy cost is simply not having insights into your team's medication ordering habits.
 The lack of a proper data-driven real-time dashboard can mean getting hit by a large pharmacy bill unexpectedly at the end of the month.
 This can also be due to not having access to a clinical expert that can provide intelligent and timely responses to clinical drug questions, so you can't monitor and control factors 1-4.
 It means more sporadic orders and extra delivery and rush costs from the pharmacy.

-The solution: How to better manage and indeed reduce your overall pharmacy costs by up to 50%
+How to better manage and indeed reduce your overall pharmacy costs by up to 50%:

 - Choose a pharmacy partner with free clinical consultations with a proven track record of optimizing your hospice's medication utilization.

 - Track your utilization KPIs (Key Performance Indicators – i.e., average MPP (Medications Per Patient, CPM (Cost Per Medication), Unnecessary Medications Per Month, Ineffective Medications Per Month, and MDC (Monthly Delivery Charges)

 - Set Medication Utilization goals and effectively train nurses to improve ordering habits to meet goals.